Skip to Main Content

 • Associate Professor of Epidemiology (Environmental Health Sciences)

-Caroline H. Johnson, PhD, is an Associate Professor of Epidemiology (on term) in the Department of Environmental Health Sciences at Yale School of Public Health.
+Caroline H. Johnson, PhD, is a Tenured Associate Professor of Epidemiology in the Department of Environmental Health Sciences at Yale School of Public Health.
 She graduated from Imperial College London in 2009 with a PhD in Analytical Chemistry.
 Since then she has held postdoctoral and staff appointments at the National Cancer Institute and The Scripps Research Institute.
 Dr. Johnson's research uses mass spectrometry-based metabolomics to understand the role of metabolites in human health.
 Her primary research interest is to investigate the relationship between genetic and environmental influences (diet, hormones and microbiome) in colon cancer.
 She is also examining exposures during pregnancy.

 • Gustavus and Louise Pfeiffer Research Foundation M.D.-Ph.D.
 Program Director and Professor of Medicine (Infectious Diseases) and of Microbial Pathogenesis; Professor, Microbial Pathogenesis; Director, MD-PhD Program, Yale University